Share via

 Note

-Third-party spam, or antivirus filtering solutions can also modify voicemail headers that will result in voicemails not being available in the voicemail folder.
+Third-party spam or antivirus filtering solutions can also modify voicemail headers that prevent voicemails from being available in the voicemail folder.

 Third-party information disclaimer